dblaufuss/rayleigh-sky-model/README.md

 Simulaiton of the [rayleigh sky model](https://en.wikipedia.org/wiki/Rayleigh_sky_model) using python.

 ### TO-DO
-- Create 3D version of model.
-Matplotlib may be limiting for this.
 - Figure out the how to minimize warping at very small angles.
 - Organize code better (maybe turn this into a package?)